timonkrebs/ng-component-hierarchy-visualizer/README.md

 # Known Limitations
 At this stage the library does have several limitations:

-- Complex Route Configurations:

-    The library may not handle very complex route configurations.
-If routes contain variable routes, the accuracy of the extracted routes and components might be compromised.
+- **Complex Route Configurations**: The library may not handle very complex route configurations accurately, especially those involving variable routes.

-- Service Detection:

-    Detection of services is limited to those directly injected into components or those explicitly imported.
-Services injected via more dynamic or indirect methods may not be detected and included in the dependency graph.
-It also does not work with path aliases.
+- **Service Detection**: Limited to services directly injected into components or explicitly imported.
+It may not detect dynamically injected services.

-- Recursion Depth:

-    The library has a fixed recursion depth for detecting nested dependencies, which is set to prevent infinite loops and excessive memory consumption.
-Very deep or complex dependency chains might not be fully resolved.
+- **Recursion Depth**: The library has a fixed recursion depth for detecting nested dependencies, potentially missing very deep or complex chains.

-- Path Resolution:

-    Path resolution relies on the current working directory.
-If the project structure is unusual or if symbolic links are involved, the path resolution might fail, leading to errors or incomplete graphs.

-- Mermaid Diagram Complexity:

-    For very large applications with many routes and dependencies, the generated Mermaid diagrams can become overly complex and difficult to read.
-Users might need to manually simplify or segment the diagrams for better clarity.
+- **Path Resolution**: Unusual project structures or symbolic links may cause resolution issues.
+- **Mermaid Diagram Complexity**: Large applications may produce complex diagrams that are difficult to read.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.